cuonganh/TodoApp/README.md

 ```
     npm run build
 ```
-You can view todoapp in the browser at: http://localhost:3000
+You can view todoapp in the browser at http://localhost:3000

 3. Init Github page
 ```